-I’ve been drawn into the Christmas funnel described by Leunig by the intricacy and idiosyncrasy of yarn bombing.
+I’ve been drawn into Christmas by the intricacy and idiosyncrasy of yarn bombing.
 I had resisted Christmas until I saw crochet and knitting climbing the trees in Melbourne’s City Square.

 With the gravity of the climate talks taking place in the sad and shocking shadow of the terror attacks in Paris, the jolly cheer of Christmas has seemed off key.